Qatar says it won’t ‘surrender’ in Gulf row

 Doha has for years forged its own alliances in the region, often diverging from the politics of the six-state GCC and taking in leaders of the Muslim Brotherhood, the Palestinian Hamas and members of the Afghan Taliban.

-A senior Emirati official told AFP this week’s decision was not aimed at a change of regime in Qatar but to pressure the country to reshape its policy.
+A senior Emirati official told Agence France-Presse this week’s decision was not aimed at a change of regime in Qatar but to pressure the country to reshape its policy.

-“This is a foreign policy that has gone wild,” state minister for foreign affairs Anwar Gargash told AFP.
+“This is a foreign policy that has gone wild,” state minister for foreign affairs Anwar Gargash told Agence France-Presse.
 “We need to put everything in check.”

 Gargash said the four Arab states seek a “political commitment to change course” by Qatar, including ending its support for the Brotherhood and Hamas.